hikerspath/terraform-example/README.md

               ------- Workspace = aws_region_vpc_thing  # From Sample Code
 ```

-Terraform cloud will be sent webhooks based on event, but your code locations and workspace definitions will pick up when terraform cloud will apply in any particular location.
+**NOTE**: While terraform cloud will be sent webhooks based on event, your code locations and workspace definitions (code inside the `terraform.tf` files) will pick up when terraform cloud should execute code within that same directory.
 Essentially making the workspace trigger based on changes to a specific [folder structure](https://www.terraform.io/docs/cloud/workspaces/settings.html#terraform-working-directory) in its configuration.

+**NOTE**: The `thing` folders (because of the [globals](aws/modules/globals) module, `_locals.tf`, and `terraform.tf` file in each) should be capable of duplication between any environment.
+This makes spinning up a development vpc SUPER easy.
+To help in this, it is best (outside of the `_locals.tf` file, not have any region / vpc specific lingo or hard-coded values.

 ### Pull Request /vs/ Push